LZMA-JS/LZMA-JS/readme.md

 Node.js Installation
 ---

-LZMA.JS is available in the npm repository.
+LZMA-JS is available in the npm repository.
 If you have [npm](https://github.com/isaacs/npm) installed, you can install it by running

     $ npm install lzma